SGM Herbert A. Friedman (Ret.)

 Iranis a country in the Middle East which is also actively helping the victims of Communism in .
 An Iranian surgical team is working in a hospital in the South Vietnam .
 Republicof Vietnam Iran, one of the 31 countries which have provided assistance for the .
 Republicof Vietnam

-West Germanyfor the is a very precious thing because the South Vietnamese people have to quickly rebuild the destruction caused by the Communists.
-Republicof Vietnam
+Technical assistance of West German for the Republic of Vietnam is a very precious thing because the South Vietnamese people have to rebuild the destruction caused by the Communists.

-.
-South Vietnamese youth who graduate from this school will be the nation-builders in the future.
-West Germany
+Here, the German-Vietnam technical school donated by the people of West Germany.
+South Vietnamese youth who graduate from this school will be the nation-builders of the future

 A second leaflet depicts buses donated by